-BELT TENSION ADJUSTMENT
+A/C COMPRESSOR BELT TENSION ADJUSTMENT

-The radiator fan and air conditioning compressor are driven by V-belts.
+The air conditioning compressors are driven by V-belts.

 Belt tensioning is applied through air bellows which are adjusted by an air pressure regulating valve mounted in the engine compartment, right behind the belt tensioning pressure control valve.
 The correct pressure of 35 psi (241 kPa) is set at the factory.
 Periodically verify the pressure at the regulating valve using a tire pressure gauge and correct if necessary.